 All claims are different

 Some insurance claims are straightforward like claiming on a life insurance policy.

 When you need to claim for a medical crisis, terminal illnesses, a sickness or illness covered by income protection or a longer term total and permanent disability TPD - this can quickly become a complex and drawn-out process.

 Often numerous medical, psychological and pharmaceutical reports are needed to support a complex claim.
 Now if you’ve seen multiple doctors, perhaps you’ve moved house, maybe the original medical records have been moved to offsite storage and historical documents are held at different medical centres (that have now either moved, combined or sold) – these realities add to the delays and uncertainty.

-A claim is never just about the money—it's also the acknowledgement and respect of the individual, closure, privacy and dignity (often for their family and or business too) at a very difficult time in their life.
+A claim is never just about the money—it's also the acknowledgement and respect of the individual, closure, privacy and dignity (often for their family and/or business too) at a very difficult time in life.

 We’re automatically here to help you and your family (whether that’s biological or logical) through the claims process should that ever occur so that your case doesn’t stall in some claims managers ‘too hard basket’.

 Tip: People often mistakenly confuse general insurance companies with personal insurance companies.
 We describe the difference this way: general insurance is about things and personal insurance is about, well, people.